juangamella/sempler/README.md

-# Sempler: generate realistic semi-synthetic data for causal discovery with known ground truth
+# Sempler: generate synthetic and realistic semi-synthetic data with known ground truth for causal discovery

 ![Real and semi-synthetic data produced from the Sachs dataset](./docs/marginals.png)